Many who suffered childhood trauma grow up feeling that their childhood has been ‘stolen’ from them.

 However, as adults, we are in the position to COMPENSATE ourselves for such losses.
 Examples may include:

-– bulding a social life and support network (perhaps joining appropriate support groups)
+– building a social life and support network (perhaps joining appropriate support groups)

 – putting aside time to do things that we enjoy